tsimeonov/Computer-Science/Computer Science/CM1030 How computers work/Week 4/notes.md

 They operate over the `Internet`, using `clients` (like your browser) to sent HTTP requersts to servets, which respond with web pages.
 Web communication uses protocols like `IP` and `HTTP`.
 A URL in a request includes the protocol, domain name and page location.
 Web pages are often `dynamically generated` and sent in multiple packets, especially images ans text, which explains why texts may load before pictures on slow connections.

+#### `Security and the web`

+`Websites security `is crucial because web dat travels over the internet and can be intercepted or targeted by hackers.
+Websites often handle sensitive information like personal photos, banking details and business data.

+To protect this information, websites use `HTTPs`, the secure version of HTTP, which encrypts all data sent between your browser and the server.
+You can recognize it by the "HTTPS" in the URL and the padlock icon in your browser.

+Websites also use `access control`, requiring users to log in to access private information